Page updated: December 2018.

 In 2010 the boys and I were back in Apex, North Carolina for a year and a half.
 Andrew finished high school at Apex HS, and Aaron attended Salem Middle School.
 In the summer/fall of 2011, Andrew went to college at UNC in Charlotte and Aaron and I returned to Taiwan.

 On my first day as an Apple employee (Nov.
-10, 1997), I attended a press conference in Cupertino where Steve Jobs introduced the “Think Different” campaign: new store, new tools, new, new new.
+10, 1997), I attended a presentation in Cupertino where Steve Jobs introduced the “Think Different” campaign: new store, new tools, and new factory.
 That was a great time to be at Apple.
 I accepted a position in Raleigh, North Carolina as a consulting engineer on “the Postal Project”.
 Not many knew of Apple’s professional services division.
 It was a great job, though a little odd: we developed software for the US Postal Service that ran on Windows.
 We used OpenStep and WebObjects development tools to create desktop and web-based software than ran on PCs in USPS call centers.

 In 1996 I moved on to NetObjects, a software startup in Redwood City, California.
 I was very eager at the time to transition into a position where I could work in product development.
 My first assignment was in support (responding to customers via phone and email), albeit, very technical support.
 I handled the support questions that involved the programmable and database aspects of NetObjects Fusion: the component interface.
 From there I transitioned successfully onto the NetObjects Fusion engineering team.